Wolverine971/9takes/src/blog/people/politicians/Alexandria-Ocasio-Cortez.md

 AOC's mastery of social media is legendary.
 From Instagram Live cooking sessions to Twitter clapbacks, she uses these platforms to connect directly with her constituents and supporters.

-This digital savvy isn't just about being trendy – it's a manifestation of the Type 6's desire to build community and share information.
-By demystifying the political process, AOC creates the transparency and accountability that Type 6s crave.
+This digital savvy isn't just about being trendy – it's about building community and building allies.
+By demystifying the political process and sharing information, AOC creates the both the transparency that Type 6s crave and the friends and support that they need.

 ### Preparation and Persistence

-True to her Type 6 nature, AOC is known for her meticulous preparation and persistence.
+AOC is known for her meticulous preparation and persistence.
 Whether it's grilling witnesses in congressional hearings or crafting legislation, she leaves no stone unturned.

 "**I prepare and prepare and prepare, and then I get up there and just let it rip,**" AOC has said about her approach to congressional hearings, showcasing the Type 6's commitment to being prepared for any eventuality.